dotnet/AspNetCore.Docs/aspnetcore/performance/performance-best-practices.md

 * **Do** filter and aggregate LINQ queries (with `.Where`, `.Select`, or `.Sum` statements, for example) so that the filtering is done by the database.
 * **Do not** retrieve more data than is necessary.
 Write queries to return just the data that is necessary for the current HTTP request.

 Query issues can be detected by reviewing time spent accessing data using app monitoring (with [Application Insights](https://docs.microsoft.com/azure/application-insights/app-insights-overview), for example) or with profiling tools.
-Most databases also make statistics available concerning frequently-executed queries.
+Most databases also make statistics available concerning frequently executed queries.

 ## Pool HTTP connections with HttpClientFactory

-Although `HttpClient` implements the `IDisposable` interface, it's meant to be re-used.
+Although `HttpClient` implements the `IDisposable` interface, it's meant to be reused.
 Closed `HttpClient` instances leave sockets open in the `TIME_WAIT` state for a short period of time.
 Consequently, if a code path that creates and disposes of `HttpClient` objects is frequently used, the app may exhaust available sockets.
 [HttpClientFactory](https://docs.microsoft.com/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) was introduced in ASP.NET Core 2.1 as a solution to this problem.
 It handles pooling HTTP connections to optimize performance and reliability.

 * **Do not** create and dispose of `HttpClient` instances directly.
 * **Do** use [HttpClientFactory](https://docs.microsoft.com/dotnet/standard/microservices-architecture/implement-resilient-applications/use-httpclientfactory-to-implement-resilient-http-requests) to retrieve `HttpClient` instances.